The page navigation is complete. You may now navigate the page content as you wish.

 • false (default)

-Toggles the visibility of the content when the toggle is interacted with.
+Toggles the visibility of the content.
 To display content on page load, set the value to true.

 containsInteractive boolean